microthought/microlearnings/call_stack/README.md

 ```
 organizeRoom -> organizeCloset -> organizeShoes
 ```
-In essence, do 'A' then do 'B' then do 'C', r
+In essence, do 'A' then do 'B' then do 'C'.

-Not quite...
+**Not quite...**

 It's nested, like the russian dolls.

 ```
 Start organizingRoom

     Start organizingCloset

       Start organizingShoes

       Finish organizingShoes

     Finish organizingCloset

 Finish organizingRoom
 ```